Introduction

 - Dosed under 0.1mg of THC per kg of body weight

-- Introduced gradually with close monitoring
+- Introduced gradually and carefully monitored

 Safer Alternatives to RSO for Dogs